 It’s official – America has fallen in love again with the bathtub!
 As coronavirus lockdowns eliminate many of our leisurely pursuits, the idea of lying comfortably in a serene warm tub as the minutes pass by has been rediscovered by a large segment of the population (especially Millennials in need of a cheap activity).
-Add to the mix some bath bombs or Epsom salts and not only have you created a tranquil environment free from the stresses of the outside world but you’re also soothing those aching and inflamed muscles, improving your overall health.

 It’s no secret that a walk-in closet is a major selling point guaranteed to increase the resell value of your home.
 With every couple looking for more and more space to store their ever growing wardrobe of suits, dresses and shoes, a spacious and luxurious closet, according to one source, adds between two to three times the cost to your bottom line.

 It’s been called the Ferrari of home renovation.
 A castle fully loaded with a room where you can impress your friends by tasting the very best vintages from around the world.
 Whether it’s converting unused closet space or building a cavernous escape from the daily grind that’s worthy of being on Houzz.com, adding a custom built wine cellar is guaranteed to add value to your property.

 With winter on the horizon, it’s time to protect your home from mice.
 According to one pest control service, the city of Houston is ranked as the twentieth worst city for rodents in America.
 And of course, whether it’s them gnawing on your electrical wires or carrying (and spreading) many diseases including Salmonella, the threat to your house is very real.